hitchyjs/hitchyjs.github.io/src/concepts.md

 ### Meta Data File

 Every component needs to provide a file `hitchy.json` in its root folder.
 This file is used by hitchy to detect this component and expect it to be compatible with its bootstrap process.
+Contained data is qualified on loading (e.g. to include some default values).
+It is available via special property `$meta` of components API which in turn is promoted via `api.components`.

+> **Example:** Component hitchy-foo has meta data file containing this:
+> ```JSON
+> {
+>   "role": "foo",
+>   "custom": "info"
+> }
+> ```
+> At runtime any code is capable of accessing this information using `api.components.foo.$meta.custom` or similar.

 Basically the file might be empty by means of containing empty JSON-encoded object.